Juan de Lanuza y Garabito

 Juan de Lanuza y Garabito (died 1498) was a Spanish noble from the 15th century.

+Biography

 He was the youngest of the 3 sons of Ferrer de Lanuza I, 1st Sieur of Azaila, Cosculluela, Escuer, Arguisal and Esun de Basa.

 Juan's mother was Inés de Garabito y Lanuza, his brothers were Martin, Sieur of Plasencia and Bardallur and Ferrer, Sieur of Azaila and Cosculluela.
 His sister was Dianira, who married Pedro de Luna, Sieur of Illueca.

 Juan was the Sieur of Escuer, Arguisal and Essun de Basa.

+He was Justice of Aragon from 1479 until 1498.

-He was also Viceroy of Valencia around 1492, later Viceroy of Catalonia, till around 1497, having been Admiral of Sicily.
+He was also Viceroy of Valencia (1492-93), then Viceroy of Catalonia (1493-95), and Viceroy of Sicily (1495-98).